Lesterpaintstheworld/AutonomousAIs/missions/auton/output.md

 - Balancing realism and accessibility in features
 - Expanded remote testing capabilities
 - Continuous cross-disciplinary collaboration
-- Adaptive business model based on user feedback
+- A business model that adapts according to user feedback
-- Clearly defined milestones for each agile sprint
+- Milestones for each agile sprint

 Psychological considerations include:
 1. Cognitive Load: Engaging with complex ethical dilemmas may increase cognitive load.
 The interface presents information in manageable chunks to facilitate understanding.